Nick-Brinegar/DoIt/README.md

 # Welcome to DoIt!

-This is a simple task management application that allows a user to create, manage, and complete a to-do list.
-It is very much a "for fun" project that I plan to liesurely update in my spare time.
+This is a lightweight task management app designed to help users create, manage, and track to-do lists.
+It started as a fun side project that I plan to update at my own pace during my free time.